xlliu7/E2E-TAD/docs/1_train_on_your_dataset.md

 ## 1. Prepare data
 - ActivityNet-style annotations:
-Our dataloader supports any dataset as soon as the annotation file has the same format as ActivityNet.
+Our dataloader supports any dataset as long as the annotation file has the same format as ActivityNet.
 See the example below.
 The path of this annotation file is denoted as `ANNO_PATH`.

 ```JSON
 {